 The source cited by Briggs is A Manx Scrapbook, a 1929 volume by W. Walter Gill about folklore across the Isle of Man.
 And this is where we find almost certainly the most substantial description of the porcine Jimmy Squarefoot to have been written.

-In the relevant section of his book, Gill introduces us to the area of Grenaby, said to be home to multiple strange beings: these include a cow-like water monster, an “unnaturally large black cat with flaming eyes neatly as big as saucers”, a headless man and “something dark like a big chest or box” that moved around the road.
+In the relevant section of his book, Gill introduces us to the area of Grenaby, said to be home to multiple strange beings: these include a cow-like water monster, an “unnaturally large black cat with flaming eyes nearly as big as saucers”, a headless man and “something dark like a big chest or box” that moved around the road.
 These last two beings, Gill says, “have been identified by one of my informants, rightly or wrongly, with a much more unusual phenomenon called ‘Jimmy Squarefoot.’”

 Without clarifying the nature of Jimmy Squarefoot’s reported association with the headless man and moving box, Gill – quoting his informant – goes on to describe Jimmy as the steed of a stone-throwing giant: